AlexisFxValencia/pystrategy/README.md

 05_11_23:
 - cleaning object creation and separation of map objects and buildings of the player.
 - numerical constants in a separate python file
+- Determining the player's number (1 or 2).

 04_11_23:
  - active/passive color